 Only to a degree.
 Sparkle relates to the diamond's brilliance – the intensity of the white light reflected back to the eye when you look down into a diamond.
-It is really the cut and proportioning of the stone that determines its sparkle.
-In some instances, a small white or black inclusion could be reflected within the stone.
+It is really the cut and proportioning of the gemstone that determines its sparkle.
+In some instances, a small white or black inclusion could be reflected within the gemstone.

-In regard to color, a white or colorless stone allows the diamond to cleanly reflect and refract light.
-When white light enters the diamond, part of the ray is reflected back to your eye, but the rest penetrates the stone.
-That ray is deflected toward the center of the stone by the facets, and then bounces back to the surface.
+In regard to color, a white or colorless gemstone allows the diamond to cleanly reflect and refract light.
+When white light enters the diamond, part of the ray is reflected back to your eye, but the rest penetrates the gemstone.
+That ray is deflected toward the center of the gemstone by the facets, and then bounces back to the surface.
 Like a prism, the diamond refracts the white light into its full spectrum of color.

-Again, the cut of the stone is the single most important determinant of a diamond's brilliance and fire.
+Again, the cut of the gemstone is the single most important determinant of a diamond's brilliance and fire.
 More about Cut